Survey reveals the impact of lockdowns on local businesses

 The survey comments showed that continued support around restructuring remains important and some businesses also identified mental health as an issue.
 A need for professional support remains high, as well as support through online tools.

-Ongoing advocacy and heightened communication between businesses and Government remains high on the agenda, particularly around the trans-Tasman bubble concept.
+Ongoing advocacy and heightened communication between businesses and Government remain high on the agenda, particularly around the trans-Tasman bubble concept.